GIANT FERRIS WHEEL

 Topped and tailed by theme parks, you'll find Joyland at the northern end, nearest Imperial Hotel and just past Britannia Pier and Great Yarmouth's Pleasure Beach at the furthest end overlooking South Beach.
 Joyland is a theme park especially suited to younger children, featuring the famous Great Yarmouth Snails and the spooky mountain rollercoaster.
 The Pleasure Beach is for a taller audience with a vast range of rides, including a traditional carousel ride and the oldest wooden rollercoaster in the country.

-Trips to see the seals on Scroby Sands depart from Central Beach frequently, and the horse-drawn landaus nearby transport visitors up and down the Golden Mile.
+Trips to see the seals on Scroby Sands depart from Central Beach frequently - check the board for departure times - and the horse-drawn landaus nearby transport visitors up and down the Golden Mile.
 Marine Parade is home to no less than three beautifully landscaped themed adventure golf courses, Pirates Cove, Castaway Island and a safari themed course in the Pleasure Beach Gardens.
 With 18 holes each, they're all great fun whatever your age.
 The landscaped gardens of Merrivale Model Village are also a model railway enthusiast's delight with a N gauge railway running busily round the floral borders.
 There's also a wonderful Old Penny Arcade just inside the gift shop.

 The town centre is just a short walk along pedestrianised Regent Road, ideal for a spot of holiday retail therapy.

-Great Yarmouth Racecourse hosts at least 22 race meetings a year, mostly in the afternoon, but some evening race meetings as well.
-It's hosts a special family fun race day over the August Bank Holiday weekend, with special activities for the kids.
+Great Yarmouth Racecourse hosts at least 22 race meetings a year, mostly in the afternoon, with some evening race meetings.
+It hosts a family fun race day over the August Bank Holiday weekend, with special activities for the kids.

 Indoor Summer Fun